Germany says has been helping on Taiwan's BioNTech vaccine deal

-TAIPEI (Reuters) - Germany’s top diplomat in Taipei said his government has been helping in talks between Taiwan and drugmaker BioNTech SE to supply COVID-19 vaccines, after Taiwan said a deal fell apart earlier this year due to Chinese “intervention”.
+Germany's top diplomat in Taipei said his government has been helping in talks between Taiwan and drugmaker BioNTech SE (22UAy.DE) to supply COVID-19 vaccines, after Taiwan said a deal fell apart earlier this year due to Chinese "intervention".

 China denied that accusation.
-But a war of words escalated after the Chinese-claimed island of Taiwan rejected Beijing’s offer to supply it with shots made by Shanghai Fosun Pharmaceutical Group Co Ltd, which holds a contract to sell them in Greater China.
+But a war of words escalated after the Chinese-claimed island of Taiwan rejected Beijing's offer to supply it with shots made by Shanghai Fosun Pharmaceutical Group Co Ltd (600196.SS), which holds a contract to sell them in Greater China.

 In a Facebook post in Chinese on Wednesday, Thomas Prinz, Germany's de facto ambassador to Taiwan, said they had "noticed the recent controversy regarding vaccine acquisition".